ericbulloch/kwmd/README.md

 - .php.jpeg
 - .php%00.jpg

 The `%00` is a null character for a url and marks the end of the string.
+I am at the mercy of however the server side was implemented.
+They might only be checking for .jpg in the file name or they might want it to end with that.
+The server side might also try to validate that the file starts with the correct file signature.
+The list of file signatures can be [found here](https://en.wikipedia.org/wiki/List_of_file_signatures).

 ### Decoding Text